-The original paper from the University of Nebraska published in 1994 did confirm that Juvenile HOSP are Halo-tolerant, and it is poorly understood at what point they turn adult and how many there are at any given time.
-HOSP can have multiple broods through August, with parents desperate to feed their young.
-The study cited 2-11% of HOSP visiting feeders with Halos did manage to breach, including juveniles, leaving an approx 90% success rate.
-Juveniles are much fewer than adults, but it further confuses the results that one might expect.
-They can be more abundant in some areas over others. and usually resemble adult females given the male's lack of a fully formed bib.
+The original paper from the University of Nebraska published in 1994 did confirm that Juvenile (first year) HOSP are Halo-tolerant, and it is poorly understood at what point they turn adult and how many there are at any given time.
+HOSP can have multiple broods through August.
+The study cited 2-11% of HOSP visiting feeders with Halos did manage to breach, leaving an approx 90% success rate.
+Juveniles are fewer than adults, but it further confuses the results that one might expect.
+They can be more abundant in some areas over others, and continue to adapt to the Halo as the season goes on.
+For this reason, it is best that new Halo users start out expecting a reduction in HOSP, and (possibly) better behavior for any that do adapt.
+Please read our Users Guide for full details.

 We appreciate your understanding.